SayoTeKey/SayoTeKey/README.md

-## Hi there 👋 🐆 🐗 🐖 🐌 🦔 🐑
+## Hi there 👋 🐆 🐗 🐖 🐌 🦔 🐑 Nice to see u !

-I'm Sayo an UX-designer and future frontend-developer with special interests in ✨ accessibility & human centered design. ✨
+# I'm Sayo an UX-designer and future frontend-developer with special interests in ✨ accessibility & human centered design. ✨

+>
-✨UX is a matter of settings ✨
+> ✨*UX* is a **matter of settings** ✨
+>
 ______________________________________________
 🔭 I’m currently working on my repositories